John Beebe

 To learn more about John and other efforts to foster democracy, visit the Faculty of Arts.

-Catherine holds a Honours BSocSc in Conflict Studies and Human Rights and a Masters of Arts in Political Science from the University of Ottawa.
-Her studies focused on national security and democracy in Canada, examining issues of violent extremism and radicalization.
-She joins The Exchange from the Public Policy Forum where she was involved in supporting the development of public policy recommendations while leading stakeholder engagement.
+Catherine holds an Honours BSocSc in Conflict Studies and Human Rights and a Master of Arts in Political Science from the University of Ottawa, with a focus on national security and democracy in Canada.

 Ashley joined the Democratic Engagement Exchange in 2020.
 She is passionate about building a culture of democracy in Canada.
 With a foundational education in the Humanities, Ashley believes in the importance of big ideas, education and meaningful action.
 In her career so far, she has had the opportunity to work for Co-operatives and Mutuals Canada in Ottawa and for the Faculty of Laws, UCL in London, UK.